rittmananalytics/dwa/README.md

 - `Date`, `time`, and `timestamp` type columns are defined as `time` dimensions.
 - `Boolean` type columns are created as `boolean` dimensions.

+Optional arguments
+* The `--llm` flag is available with this command and when used, it will make use of a large language model to infer semantics.
+See more in section [dwa cube - using the Large Language Model](#dwa-cube---using-the-large-language-model)

-To view optional arguments, use the `dwa cube -h` command.
+To view more optional arguments, use the `dwa cube -h` command.

 ### dwa cube - output schema design
 There are some designs inherent in the cube output `base.js` file that is worth being mindful of
 * The cubes are hidden by default
 * The cubes have the `_base` suffix in their name.
 This is to allow the cube's `extend` to use the prefix as its name without causing a conflict.
 E.g. `dimCustomers_base` should be manually extended to `dimCustomers`.
   * Note: The joins reference the name without the `_base` suffix

+### dwa cube - using the Large Language Model
+The `--llm` flag enhances the `dwa cub`e command by enabling semantic inference from your database schema using the OpenAI GPT-3.5-turbo model.
+It provides insight into key columns, dimension types, and potential measures for each column, significantly improving the generation of the Cube.js `base.js` file.

+To use this, you will need [an environment variable with your OpenAI api key](#optional---setting-up-the-openai-api-key) assigned.

 ### dwa cube - environment variables
 A key feature of this module is its incorporation of environment variables, namely `databaseSchema` and `databaseName`, which are used to dynamically specify the database and schema that the cubes' `sql:` value references.
 This is demonstrated in the following code block: